 1. Process Control and Reliability

-3. Ideal for Enclosures
+3. Injection Molding is Ideal for Enclosures

 Injection molding is especially useful when making cases and enclosures.
 It’s technically possible to use some other process to make a box, such as CNC machining or vacuum casting, and sometimes there are good reasons for doing so.
-But those other methods would be much slower, consume more raw material, and would be prohibitively expensive.
+But those other production methods would be much slower, consume more raw material, and would be prohibitively expensive.
 That why this would make sense only for low-volume or custom jobs when you don’t want to invest in a tool.

 Enclosures come in all shapes and sizes.
 Some are just simple parts like tool holding trays, pill dispensers or housings for sensors.
 Large plastic housings are especially beneficial for sophisticated medical equipment.
 Not only is plastic lightweight, durable and less expensive than an alternative material, it also will not interfere with electromagnetic energy such as would be used in CAT scans, MRIs and x-rays.
 And some plastics resins are also unaffected by radiation.

-There are thousands of plastic resins to choose from that are easily available on the commercial market.
+There are thousands of plastic resins to choose from for manufacturing that are easily available on the commercial market.
 And luckily many of these resins are suitable for medical applications.
 These resins have mechanical and chemical properties which are well understood so it’s easy to choose the one that’s most appropriate for its end use and environment.
 There are resins that are heat stable, chemically resistant, strong, lightweight, biodegradable, and biocompatible.
-Plastic is increasingly popular when used for prosthetics, replacement joints or other products that will be in permanent contact with the body.
+Plastic is increasingly popular when used for prosthetics, replacement joints or other medical products that will be in permanent contact with the body.

 Star Rapid is fully certified to the quality management system of ISO 13485 for medical devices.
 When you’re ready to start your next medical product, contact us for a free design for manufacturing review and quotation.
-We can ensure you use the right material and the right process that best suits your application.
+We can ensure you use the right material and the right process that best suits your medical application.